Hakerh400/node-projects/github/readmes/browser-projects.md

-This is collection of my JavaScript projects for browsers.
+This is collection of our JavaScript projects for browsers.
 More projects can be found [here](https://github.com/Hakerh400/browser-projects/releases).